UNCONFIRMED LISTING •

 Nominee filmmakers' films are exhibited privately to LDVFS members only and therefore are able to maintain their public premiere status.
 In fact only the Winner Films will be screened at the festival for the Audience.
 This new format offers, a full program of public screenings for the awarded films, with an additional Grand Winner Audience Award - ultimate Best Film Category Winner certificated by the public opinion - giving a push towards the Italian distribution market.

-FOR FEATURE FILMS CATEGORY NON-ITALIAN LANGUAGE ONLY: if the film will be provided with Italian subtitles - and both English for non-English films - the fee will be waived, and returned.
-Please contact email@example.com to know how.
+FOR FEATURE AND DOCUMENTARY FILMS CATEGORY NON-ITALIAN LANGUAGE ONLY: if the film will be provided with Italian subtitles - and both English for non-English films - the fee will be waived, and returned.
+Please contact firstname.lastname@example.org to know how.

 TERMS AND CONDITIONS